 Following the announcement, four major coal producers announced their readiness to cap coal prices to mitigate the effects of the energy crisis, according to the Chinese daily Global Times.

-The daily said that state-owned energy company, CHN Energy, decided to cap the price of 5,500-kilocalorie thermal coal at 1,800 yuan ($281.33) per ton to bring coal prices back to "rational levels," while three others, including China National Coal Group Corporation, Jinneng Holding Group, and private-owned Inner Mongolia Yitai Group Co set this target at over 2,000 yuan per ton.
+The daily said that state-owned energy company, CHN Energy, decided to cap the price of 5,500-kilocalorie thermal coal at 1,800 yuan ($281.33) per tonne to bring coal prices back to 'rational levels,' while three others, including China National Coal Group Corporation, Jinneng Holding Group and private-owned Inner Mongolia Yitai Group Co set this target at over 2,000 yuan per tonne.

 Wood Mackenzie principal analyst Rory Simington told Anadolu Agency that the timing of the talks between the NDRC with key Chinese coal miners and utilities to discuss thermal coal prices on Oct.
 19 came after a substantial increase in prices.

-He stressed that although China has approved over 200 million tons per annum (Mtpa) of new capacity since late September, demand is still outpacing supply.
+He stressed that although China has approved over 200 million tonnes per annum (Mtpa) of new capacity since late September, demand is still outpacing supply.